gotpop/got/README.md

 ```

 ## Hints and tips

-**Website must itself be a Hugo module.**
-Your website must itself be declared a Hugo module.
+* Your website must itself be declared a Hugo module.

-**Go modules are updated via the use of Git tags.**
-Go modules are updated via the use of Git tags.
+* Go modules are updated via the use of Git tags.
 Push the tags to upadte changes to the module in your project.

-**Go Modules are in memory**
-Go modules inside the website are in memory and will not be rendered to the file system.
+* Go modules inside the website are in memory and will not be rendered to the file system.

-**Don´t delete the themes folder**
-Deleting the themes folder from the root can create errors even if you are not using one.
+* Deleting the themes folder from the root can create errors even if you are not using one.

-**Files**
-If you wish to view the files within the project you can use `hugo mod vender` this will render the files to a directory called `_vender` in the website´s project root.
+* If you wish to view the files within the project you can use `hugo mod vender` this will render the files to a directory called `_vender` * in the website´s project root.

 ## Resources